Hypfer/Valetudo/docs/_pages/knowledge_base/supported-roborock-devices.md

 **Please note that the S5 Max is a different Model than the S5.**

 ![Gen 2 S55 Label](./img/devices/roborock/gen2-s55-label.jpg)
-Make sure to always check the production date of the unit, since units with a production date >= 2019-09 may come with newer firmwares preinstalled which disables local OTA and thus **making the Installation of Valetudo impossible without opening the device.**
+Make sure to always check the production date of the unit, since units with a production [date >= 2019-11 (ver >= 2008)](https://twitter.com/dgi_DE/status/1273742178783805441) may come with newer firmwares preinstalled which disables local OTA and thus **making the Installation of Valetudo impossible without opening the device.**

 Compared to the Gen 1, the Gen 2 can climb higher obstacles and features persistent maps.